teaching-FEEC/dgm-2023.2/projetos/PVGEN/readme.md

 ![image info](./reports/figs/Results/HPO-UNICAMP-HOLANDA.png)

-Figure 11: Hyperparameter Optimization Results
+Figure 11: Hyperparameter Optimization Results.
+[HPO LINK](https://wandb.ai/feec/unicamp-holanda)

 After training the model with the lowest RMSE, the obtained data could have been more satisfactory, with an MAE of 0.1140 and an RMSE of 0.1259.
 The following figure illustrates a qualitative comparison between the synthetic and real data.